ChaminduD/Intro-component-with-sign-up-form/README.md

 ### Continued development

-I'm looking to improve my CSS knowledge to design more unique and new stuff.
+I'm looking to improve my CSS & JavaScript knowledge to design more unique and new stuff.

 ## Author